9ci/grails-gorm-benchmarks/README.md

 **Note:**
 - All Numbers are in Seconds.
 - Domain autowiring is disabled (As per Grails 3.x Default), validation and databinding are enabled, unless explicitely specified
+- One service is injected in each of three domains For the benchmark whith autowiring enabled.
 - H2 In memory database is used.

 System specs
 ------------